-DESCRIPTION OF BITTORRENT FUNCTIONAL ELEMENTS
+A. Description of BitTorrent Functional Elements

-• A BitTorrent portal is a server into which content publishers upload .torrent files and BitTorrent clients download those .torrent files.

-• A BitTorrent swarm is formed by a set of peers downloading a given content using the Bit-Torrent protocol.

-•A BitTorrent tracker is a server that maintains a list of clients forming the BitTorrent swarm associated with given content.
-Furthermore, the tracker is aware of the download progress of each peer within the swarm.

-• A BitTorrent client or peer is an entity that participates in a BitTorrent swarm by downloading and/or uploading pieces of the content.
-Two categories of peers may be distinguished: A seeder is a client that has a complete copy of the content, and thus only uploads pieces to other peers.
-A leecher is a client that does not have a complete copy of the content, and thus uploads and downloads pieces to and from other peers, respectively.

-•A .torrent file is a meta-information file asso-

-ciated with content shared through BitTorrent.
-The .torrent file includes the following information: content name, file size, number and size of the pieces that form the content (named chunks), torrent infohash (an identifier that uniquely identifies the swarm associated to the .torrent file) and IP address(es) of the Tracker(s) managing the swarm associated to the file.
+- A BitTorrent Portal is a server into which content publishers upload .torrent files and BitTorrent clients download those .torrent files. - A BitTorrent Swarm is formed by a set of peers downloading a given content using the BitTorrent protocol. - A BitTorrent Tracker is a server that maintains a list of clients forming the BitTorrent swarm associated to a given content.
+Furthermore the Tracker is aware of the download progress of each peer within the swarm. - A BitTorrent Client or Peer is an entity that participates in a BitTorrent swarm by downloading and/or uploading pieces of the content.
+Two categories of peers may be distinguished: A seeder is a client that has a complete copy of the content, thus only uploads pieces to other peers.
+A leecher is a client that does not have a complete copy of the content, thus uploads and downloads pieces to and from other peers respectively. - A .torrent file is a meta-information file associated to a content shared through BitTorrent.
+The .torrent file includes the following information: content name, file size, number and size of the pieces that form the content named chunks, torrent infohash (an identifier that uniquely identifies the swarm associated to the .torrent file) and IP address(es) of the Tracker(s) managing the swarm associated to the file.

-PUBLISHING CONTENT IN BITTORRENT
+B. Publishing Content in BitTorrent

-In order to make available content C in Bit-Torrent, the content publisher creates a .torrent file associated with C. After creating the .torrent file, the content publisher uploads it to a BitTorrent portal.
+In order to make available a content C in BitTorrent, the content publisher creates a .torrent file associated to C. After creating the .torrent file, the content publisher uploads it to a BitTorrent portal.
 A detailed analysis of the BitTorrent content publishing phenomenon can be found at [6].
 There are a few BitTorrent portals such as The Pirate Bay1 indexing millions of torrents and receiving millions of daily visits.
+These portals

+1This is the current largest BitTorrent portal based on Alexa Ranking.

+Fig. 1: BitTorrent Ecosystem basic functionality: (i) The BitTorrent client contacts a BitTorrent portal to download the .torrent file associated to the desired content (the .torrent file includes the IP address of the Tracker managing the swarm associated to the desired content); (ii) The BitTorrent client contacts the Tracker that provides the IP addresses of a set of peers within the swarm; (iii) The BitTorrent client connects to these peers for downloading the content.

-These portals are critical for the BitTorrent ecosystem as demonstrated by Zhang et al. [16].
+are critical for the BitTorrent ecosystem as demonstrated by Zhang et al. [16].
 They offer detailed information regarding each indexed torrent.
-This information slightly varies from one portal to another, but in general it includes category of the content, number of associated files, size of the whole content in the torrent, complete name of the file, uploading date, username who uploaded the torrent, number of seeders and leechers participating in the torrent swarm (this data is updated every few minutes), and a description text giving more detailed information regarding the content.
-Figure 2 shows an example of a torrent web page from the Pirate Bay portal.
-Finally, it is worth noting that some of these major portals offer a Really Simple Syndication (RSS) feed to announce new published torrents.
+This information slightly varies from one portal to another, but in general it includes: category of the content, number of associated files, size of the whole content in the torrent, complete name of the file, uploading date, username who uploaded the torrent, number of seeders and leechers participating in the torrent swarm (this data is updated every few minutes) and a description text giving more detailed information regarding the content.
+Fig. 2 shows an example of a torrent web-page from the Pirate Bay portal.
+Finally, it is worth noting that some of these major portals offer a Really Simple Syndication (RSS) feed to announce the new published torrents.